HandsOnDataViz/book/docs/HandsOnDataViz.md

 Now that you’ve found, sourced, and inspected some files, the next step to *question your data* by looking more deeply than what appears at its surface level.
-Read the source notes and examine the contents to reflect on what is explicitly stated—or unstated—to better understand its origin, context, and limitations.
+Read the *metadata*, which are the notes that describe the data and its sources.
+Examine the contents to reflect on what is explicitly stated—or unstated—to better understand its origin, context, and limitations.
 You cannot program a computer to do this step for you, as it requires critical-thinking skills to see beyond the characters and numbers appearing on your screen.

 One place to start is to ask: *What do the data labels really mean?* and to consider these potential issues: